 Blinn College seeks to provide equal education without regard to race, color, sex, age, national origin, religion, disability, or any other constitutionally or statutorily impermissible reason.
 This policy extends to all programs and activities supported by the college.

 Annually, Blinn College informs students of the Family Educational Rights and Privacy Act of 1974.
 This act was designed to protect the privacy of educational records, to establish the rights of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints concerning the Family Educational Rights and Privacy Act (FERPA) with the U. S. Office of Education concerning alleged failures by the institution to comply with the Act.
 Complaints should be filed with the Vice President Student Services.
+Questions concerning the Family Educational Rights and Privacy Act may be referred to the Office of Admissions and Records.

 In general, no personal information from a student's educational records will be disclosed without written consent from the student.
 Two exceptions may, however, be made: